Play Video about Artist Residency

 Fellowships

-Each the Scuola offers a fellowship to one member of the Royal Society of Painter-Printmakers→ and one member of the Boston Printmakers→
+Each year the Scuola offers a full fellowship to one member of the Royal Society of Painter-Printmakers→ and one member of the Boston Printmakers→

-The guild’s members who are not selected for a full fellowship may attend a paid Residency at a 10% discounted fee.
+The guild’s members who are not selected for the full fellowship may attend a paid Residency at a 10% discounted fee.